Norway

 Plus international & internal flights from £950

-A two-week holiday for a family of four, including a 7-day cruise with the rest of the time spent on Svalbard, Tromso and Oslo, will cost around £19,200 (excluding internal & international flights).
+A two-week holiday for a family of four including a 3-night cruise with the rest of the time spent in Svalbard, Tromso and Oslo, will cost around £26,200 (excluding internal & international flights).

 view pricing guide